 Basic Issues Underlying Relationship Problems

-At a Caring Approach in Reston, Va., we work with couples and families to decrease stress, and to improve communication and relationship satisfaction.
+At A Caring Approach in Bethesda, we work with couples and families to decrease stress, and to improve communication and relationship satisfaction.

 Lack of appreciation, love, fondness, intimacy, self-disclosure and trust

-Not feeling seen; not feeling accepted; feeling critized, blamed, judged
+Not feeling seen; not feeling accepted, feeling criticized, blamed, judged

 Feeling understood or cared for: